danrue/qa-reports.linaro.org/terraform/README.md

 # Usage

 ## Prerequisites

-The qa-reports ssh key should be in your ssh agent:
+The qa-reports ssh key should be in your ssh agent.
+This is used to log into the ec2 host for initial bootstrapping:

     ssh-add ~/.ssh/qa-reports.pem

-The AWS qa-admin role should be assumed:
+AWS credentials and the AWS role 'qa-admin' should be assumed and set in your environmnet (command quoted is a local shell function):

-    assume-ctt-admin 123456
+    assume-ctt-qa-admin 123456

+The database password is loaded into your environment.
+This will set QA_REPORTS_DB_PASS_STAGING or QA_REPORTS_DB_PASS_PRODUCTION, using the encrypted group_vars files in ../ansible/group_vars:

+    eval $(./scripts/load_db_password staging)
+    eval $(./scripts/load_db_password production)

 ## Deploy